jessesquires/Foil/README.md

 - `RawRepresentable` types
 - `Codable` types

 > [!WARNING]
-> If you are storing custom `Codable` types and using the default implementation of `UserDefaultsSerializable` provided by `Foil`, then **you must use the optional variant of the property wrapper**, `@WrappedDefaultOptional`.
+> If you are storing custom `Codable` types and using the default implementation of `UserDefaultsSerializable` provided by `Foil`, then **you must use the optional variant of the property wrapper**, `@FoilDefaultStorageOptional`.
 This will allow you to make breaking changes to your `Codable` type (e.g., adding or removing a property).
 Alternatively, you can provide a custom implementation of `Codable` that supports migration, or provide a custom implementation of `UserDefaultsSerializable` that handles encoding/decoding failures.
 See the example below.

 **Codable Example:**
 ```swift